REVEIL 24+1 HOUR BROADCAST 2022

 Many of the streams for Reveil come from Soundcamps, small gatherings in places of acoustic / ecological interest.
 Past soundcamps have happened on roofs, in urban green patches and remote rural areas, involving from several hundred participants to one.
 They can be a recurring event or a one-off.
 Last year there were 55.
 Together the soundcamps form a lightweight distributed network, in the frame of Reveil.

 To propose a stream, soundcamp or transmission work, or to relay the broadcast, please use the short sign-up form.

-There is still time to set up a live stream.
-We especially welcome proposals for streams in Pacific and Atlantic timezones, and from the global South.
+We warmly welcome existing and new live streams for this edition.
+We especially welcome proposals for streams from less heard locations and projects, Pacific and Atlantic timezones, and the global South.
+We can provide detailed help with streaming and sometimes equipment.
 If you have questions, let us know: email@example.com.

 To contribute a stream to the broadcast with a phone, laptop, Pi, see the

 Please set up a profile page for your stream and let us know your plans by completing the short sign-up form.

 Follow the expanded radio event with the live stream and parallel project space on the REVEIL Platform.

 Listen to Reveil on and FM or net radio station.

 Reveil is a collective production by streamers at listening points around the earth.
 Starting on the morning of Saturday 30 April in South London near the Greenwich Meridian, the broadcast will pick up feeds one by one, tracking the sunrise west from microphone to microphone, following the wave of intensified sound that loops the earth every 24 hours at first light.